wyattscarpenter/typographical-edicts/readme.md

 3. in fact, ideally every glyph in your font looks distinct.
 This may mean that you have to represent EG the Cyrillic alphabet in a slightly different font than the Greek alphabet, but that's fine you just do that.
 4. Non-lining numerals (https://en.wikipedia.org/wiki/non-lining_figures) just look ridiculous, and should not be used.
 5. If you are designing a romanization scheme for a language, never use the dotless ı / dotted i distinction such as in Turkish and other similar languages. this will lead you into an incredible amount of technical trouble, where the very capitalization of i now depends on locale (something programmers are bad at thinking about).
 (For those curious, in the Turkish locale i becomes İ.)
 6. italic should be a first-class citizen of unicode, as should bold.
+(Probably using variation selectors.)
 7. everybody already knows this, but there is a difference between true italic and "oblique", where you just slant the letters a bit. (presumably there's a sort of type where you rotate all of the letters a little bit as well?) true italic is usually better; And it's always better if you actually want true italic instead of just a thing that vaguely looks like it a bit.
 8. serif fonts are better than sans-serif fonts.
 9. everybody is always trying to design a font that basically looks like helvetica. stop doing this.
 No one needs another helvetica.